- Home

 Active Living

-Active Living is integrating physical activity into daily routines by making it easier for people to bike, walk and use transit to get to their destinations.
+Active Living is integrating physical activity and sustainability into daily routines by making it easier for people to bike, walk and move around our community.

 Why Active Living is Important